California: home to sun, surf, sand, and that’s right, many a small business.

 Step 5: Register with the Employment Development Department (EDD)

-At this point you should have all the info you need in place to register for payroll with the EDD, including your business’s:
+At this point you should have all the info you need in place to register for small business payroll with the EDD, including your business’s:

 - Business type